nohat/dimming/docs/implementation/eng_execution.md

    brightness into the corresponding _linear_ brightness value (0-255 or 0-99/100, depending on the device's native scale).

-3. **Stepped Commands:** For simulated transitions/dynamic control, the manager calculates intermediate steps along this converted linear scale.
+3. **Native Commands:** The manager sends the appropriate protocol-specific commands to devices that support dynamic control. converted linear scale.

 4. **Device Command:** The final, linearly scaled brightness value is sent as a standard `SET` command (e.g., Zigbee